 - Unfavorable Government regulations

 The changing consumer preferences are one of the repetitive threats that many industries face.
 Here, if no proper action is taken to retain the customer, then it might unfavorably affect the profitability of the company.

-For example- The new trend of ‘health awareness’ among the people may result in a decline in the sales of beverages/Soft drink companies.
-(These companies are fighting back this threat by introducing ‘DIET-COKE’).
+For example- The new trend of ‘health awareness among people may result in a decline in the sales of beverages/Soft drink companies.
+(These companies are fighting back against this threat by introducing ‘DIET-COKE’).

 Similarly, a preference towards ayurvedic products in India has already reduced the sales of non-ayurvedic FMCG companies (and a rise of PATANJALI).